knightjimr/rms/docs/hello2.rst

    echo "Said hello to all of the arguments from the cluster!"

 In this script, the added line "##option=--log=-" is another RMS header section line, which sets RMS command-line options.
-In this case, the string "--log=-" is an RMS option that sets the logging file for the command stdout and stderr, and setting --log to "-" tells RMS to direct the command stdout and stderr to its stdout and stderr.
-So, in this case, the same commands are executed, but the output is not logged to the RMS_hello2_*.stdout and RMS_hello2_*.stderr files, they are output (in order) to the screen.
+In this case, the string "--log=-" is an RMS option that tells RMS where to write each command's stdout and stderr text.
+Setting --log to "-" tells RMS to direct the stdout and stderr of the commands it runs to the stdout and stderr of the RMS program.
+As a result, hello2 executes the same commands as hello3, but the command output is written (in order) to the screen.

 The final script, hello1, is essentially the same as hello2, but it sets one additional RMS option, "-s", telling RMS to perform a sequential execution of the commands on the current computer, instead of running